Ag, Food, and Natural Resources (AFNR) Education

 – Animal and Plant Biotechnology

-– Biotechnology Work-Based Learning/SAE
+– Agriculture Work-Based Learning/SAE

-Deer River, Duluth, Grand Rapids, Greenway, Lake Superior, and Mesabi East.
+Aitkin, Deer River, Duluth, Grand Rapids, Greenway, Lake Superior, and Mesabi East.

 Albany, Belgrade-Brooten-Elrosa, Braham, Buffalo-Hanover-Montrose, Chisago Lakes, Dassel-Cokato, Foley, Holdingford, Howard Lake-Waverly-Winsted, Isle, Kimball, Melrose, Milaca, Mora, North Branch, Ogilvie, Paynesville, Princeton, Rockford, Rockville-Cold Spring-Richmond (ROCORI), Rush City, Sauk Centre, Sauk Rapids-Rice, and Willow River.